Strategy Brain Differentiation Strategy Framework

 Perception Rule

-If the customer does not see it:
+If the customer does not see the difference:

 → it does not exist